yt-project/libyt/doc/HowToInstall.md

    set(MPI_PATH "<path-to-mpi-prefix>" CACHE PATH "Path to MPI installation prefix (-DSERIAL_MODE=OFF)")
    ```

    (b) Set the options and paths through command line.
-For example, the flags are equivalent to the above:
+For example, the flags here are equivalent to the above:
    ```bash
    -DSERIAL_MODE=OFF -DMPI_PATH=<path-to-mpi-prefix>
    ```